 Imaging shows a large irregular mass of variable density with cavitation, surrounded by a large area of edema.
-Vascularity accounts for the contrast-enhancing properties of glioblastoma.
-Contrast enhancing should not be equated with malignancy.
-Pilocytic astrocytoma also enhances.
+Vascularity accounts for the contrast-enhancing properties of glioblastoma but contrast enhancing should not be equated with malignancy; pilocytic astrocytoma also enhances.

 On naked eye examination, glioblastoma is a poorly defined intra-axial mass with variegated (multiform) appearance due to necrosis and hemorrhage.
-If the tumor is near the center of the cerebrum, it may spread across the corpus callosum from one hemisphere to the other.
+If the tumor is near the center of the cerebrum, it may spread from one hemisphere to the other across the corpus callosum.
 Other malignant BT can have the same pattern.
-Also, large MS lesions, especially Schilder's disease, may involve both hemispheres and be confused with GBM.
+Also, large MS lesions, especially Schilder's disease, may involve both hemispheres and be confused with glioblastoma.

 Microscopically, glioblastoma shows high cellularity, cellular and nuclear anaplasia which is the basis of the designation "multiforme", mitoses, microvascular proliferation, and necrosis.
 Glioblastoma has a wide range of histological appearance.
-Some tumors (small cell glioblastoma) are composed of poorly differentiated, uniform, small cells.
+Small cell glioblastoma is composed of poorly differentiated, uniform, small cells.
 At the other end of the spectrum, giant cell glioblastoma, is characterized by extreme anaplasia.
 This rare variant tends to be superficial and more circumscribed.

 Giant cell glioblastoma